javigom/Cloud-BigData/README.md

  El Big Data es necesario por la gran cantidad de datos que manejamos, actualmente +85k películas, con posible expansión de datos a partir de otras plataformas.
 Al estar estructurados la búsqueda y análisis de datos se procesarán a mayor velocidad.
  Haciendo uso de estos datos y de métodos estadísticos se pueden hacer predicciones, a mayor cantidad de datos mayor fiabilidad del resultado.
 Estas predicciones hablan de los gustos y necesidades de los espectadores y de cómo van evolucionando.
 La evolución tiene que ver con los avances tecnológicos y culturales, lo que vemos reflejado en los datos.

+### Description of solution and comparison with existing work on the problem

 ## RESULTADOS DE NUESTRO ESTUDIO
+ ### Description of your model and/or data in detail: where did it come from, how did you acquire it, what does it mean, etc.

 ## CÓMO FUNCIONA

-## QUIENES SOMOS

-### Description of solution and comparison with existing work on the problem
-### Description of your model and/or data in detail: where did it come from, how did you acquire it, what does it mean, etc.
  ### Technical description of the parallel application, programming models, platform and infrastructure
-### Links to repository with source code, evaluation data sets and test cases
  ### Technical description of the software design, code baseline, dependencies, how to use the code, and system and environment needed to reproduce your tests
  ### Performance evaluation (speed-up, throughput, weak and strong scaling) and discussion about overheads and optimizations done
  ### Description of advanced features like models/platforms not explained in class, advanced functions of modules, techniques to mitigate overheads, challenging parallelization or implementation aspects...

-### Final discussion about goals achieved, improvements suggested, lessons learnt, future work, interesting insights...
+## CONCLUSIÓN
 ### Citations

+## QUIENES SOMOS
+ ### Links to repository with source code, evaluation data sets and test cases

 You can use the [editor on GitHub](https://github.com/ramonarj/Cloud-BigData/edit/main/README.md) to maintain and preview the content for your website in Markdown files.